brocklab/clusterCleaver-analysis/README.md

-# Optimal Separation
+# Computational identification of surface markers for isolating distinct subpopulations from heterogeneous cancer cell populations

-This is a set of scripts meant for searching for optimal surface markers.
-Multiple public datasets have been downloaded for analysis.
-Additionally, we have collected single-cell data from <5 passage cell lines from ATCC.
+This is a set of notebooks/scripts used to process single-cell data and find surface markers for the paper (biorxiv reference).
+We also released a package for this called `scDistRank` available on pypi at https://pypi.org/project/scDistRank/.

-## Setup
+## Environment Setup

 To get started generate and activate the `conda` environment.

 > **Note**
 > must have one of `conda`, `mamba` or `micromamba`
 ```sh
 make env
 ```